All posts by happyholistichealth

 Or you can add all the ingredients to the water and pour into a thermos and let the mix sit for 20 minutes before straining and drinking.

-This is a good option if you are still trying to throw off a winter cough.
+This is a great choice if you are still trying to throw off a winter cough.
 The lemon is high in vitamin C to boost your immune system.
 Ginger and honey also help the immune system.

-ROOIBOS, sometimes called red tea, is one with heaps of health benefits.
+Rooibos, sometimes called red tea, is a tea with so many health benefits.
 It comes from South Africa and has a fairly robust flavour.
-We recently tried one with added honey at work and it was very popular.
+We recently tried one with added honey and it was very popular at work.

-Looking out the window at the pots of flowers on my deck today, it struck me that the colours of late winter are lavender, the colour of the rosemary in full flower, and golden yellow – think daffodils.
-Bringing a bunch of winter daffs in for your desk or bench will brighten your mood, reminding you the season is about to change.
+Looking out the window at the pots of flowers on my deck, it struck me that the colours of late winter are lavender, the colour of the rosemary in full flower, and golden yellow, think daffodils.
+Bringing a bunch of winter daffs in for your desk or kitchen bench brightens your mood immediately, reminding you the season is about to change.
 Yellow is the colour of spring and it is considered cheerful and optimistic.

-There have been a number of studies done which show that the colours you surround yourself with will have a great impact on your state of mind.
-In the Stadium at the University of Iowa, the visiting teams locker rooms are painted all-pink and have been for thirty years, because pink is a tranquil colour that is known to calm and pacify.
-If the Home Team then painted their own locker rooms red which stimulates a faster heart rate and breathing, they would no doubt benefit from an emotional energy boost.
+Many studies show that the colours you surround yourself with have a great impact on your state of mind.
+In the Stadium at the University of Iowa, the visiting team’s locker rooms are painted all-pink and have been for thirty years, because pink is a tranquil colour that is known to calm and pacify.
+If the Home Team then painted their own locker rooms red, which stimulates a faster heart rate and breathing, they would no doubt benefit from an emotional energy boost.

-Using colour is a great way to lift your mood and one very simple way to use colour is to swap a bright cheerful coloured silk scarf for your woolly, black winter scarf (of course you have a black scarf if you live in Melbourne!).
+Using colour is a great way to lift your mood and one very simple way to use colour is to swap a bright cheerful coloured silk scarf for your woolly, black winter scarf.
+If you live in Melbourne like me, of course you have a black scarf!
 Avoid blue because it lowers the pulse rate and body temperature.

 Vitamin D is a wonderful mood lifter and if you are feeling a bit low taking a quality vitamin D supplement is a great move.
 In many parts of the world it is almost impossible to get sufficient sun exposure to meet your needs during the winter.
-Vitamin D is involved in so many body functions, but at this time of the year it often becomes very obvious that you have a deficiency of this vitamin when your mood drops.
-It is really worth having your blood levels tested with a simple blood test, as then you will be able to calculate how much vitamin D supplement you need to take.
-Optimum levels are >75 nmol/L. If your levels are significantly lower than this (and a large part of the populations are, even here in ‘sunny Australia’), then you will need to take quite a bit of supplement to bring the levels up again.
+Vitamin D is involved in so many body functions.
+But when your mood drops at this time of the year it becomes very obvious that you may have a deficiency of this important vitamin.
+It’s worth getting your blood levels tested with a simple blood test, as then you’ll be able to calculate how much vitamin D supplement you need to take.
+Optimum levels are >75 nmol/L. If your levels are significantly lower than this as a large part of the populations are even here in ‘sunny Australia’, you’ll need to take quite a bit of supplement to bring the levels up again.

 Another vitamin that plays a crucial role in keeping up good spirits are the B group of vitamins.
 Vitamin B deficiency is linked to a range of emotional disorders as well as many other body functions.
 Opt for 50mg daily of a Vitamin B-complex rather than selecting individual B vitamins as these vitamins work much better synergistically when all the ‘B’s’ are present.